thingsboard/thingsboard.github.io/docs/user-guide/entities-and-relations.md

  - **Customers** - customer is also a separate business-entity: individual or organization who purchase or uses tenant devices and/or assets;
  Customer may have multiple users and millions of devices and/or assets;
  - **Users** - users are able to browse dashboards and manage entities;
  - **Devices** - basic IoT entities that may produce telemetry data and handle RPC commands.
-For example: sensors, actuators, switches;
+For example sensors, actuators, switches;
  - **Assets** - abstract IoT entities that may be related to other devices and assets.
-For example: factory, field, vehicle;
+For example factory, field, vehicle;
  - **Alarms** - events that identify issues with your assets, devices or other entities;
- - **Dashboards** - visualization of your IoT data and ability to control paricular devices through user interface;
+ - **Dashboards** - visualization of your IoT data and ability to control particular devices through user interface;
  - **Rules** - processing units for incoming messages, entity lifecycle events, etc;
  - **Plugins** - extensions to the platform that process IoT data and help to integrate with other server applications

 Each entity supports:

  - **Attributes** - static and semi-static key-value pairs associated with entities.
-For example: serial number, model, firmware version;
+For example serial number, model, firmware version;
  - **Telemetry data** - time-series data points available for storage, querying and visualization.
-For example: temperature, humidity, battery level;
+For example temperature, humidity, battery level;
  - **Relations** - directed connections to other entities.
-For example: contains, manages, owns, produces.
+For example contains, manages, owns, produces.

-Additionally, devices and assets also have type.
-This allows to distinct them and process data from them in a different way.
+Additionally, devices and assets also have a type.
+This allows distinguising them and process data from them in a different way.

-This guide provides overview of the features listed above, some useful links to get more details and real-life examples of their usage.
+This guide provides the overview of the features listed above, some useful links to get more details and real-life examples of their usage.

 ## Real-life application